justmat/vcr/README.md

   2. navigate to previous voltage set
   3. navigate to next voltage set

+  *alt + key 3 will send the current voltage set to crow*

 #### encoders
   1. set voltage 1 for the current voltage set
   2. set voltage 2 for the current voltage set